Learn Everything You Need to Know About These Common Firewood Terms!

 What is Green Firewood?

-To increase its quality and performance, you must first dry the firewood.
-There are two ways wood can be dried: seasoning and kiln-drying.
+To increase its quality and performance, firewood must first be dried.
+There are two ways to dry wood: seasoning and kiln-drying.

 What is Seasoned Firewood?

 Seasoned firewood is wood that has been air-dried for an extended period.
-It’s usually cut, split and dried out in the elements for a few months or multiple years!
+It’s usually cut, split and dried out in the elements for several months or years!
 This traditional process reduces the moisture in the wood to a low level so that the wood can burn more easily.

-Because of all the variables that come into play when seasoning wood, you may find some downsides.
+Because of all the variables that come into play when seasoning wood, there may be some downsides.
 For example, mold, moss, pests and too much moisture can infiltrate the wood as it dries outside.

 As a result, the wood is often not as dry as it could be for the most efficient fire.
 To burn efficiently, the wood’s moisture level needs to be at or below 20%.
-However, the seasoning process often only dries wood to 20-30% moisture.
+However, seasoning only dries wood to 20-30% moisture.

 What is Kiln-Dried Firewood?

-Instead of drying outside in the elements, kiln-dried wood dries in a huge kiln that reduces the moisture lower than 20%.
+Instead of drying outside in the elements, kiln-dried wood dries in a huge kiln, reducing the moisture to less than 20%.
 This process lowers the moisture of the wood much more effectively than seasoning.
-Therefore, if you want the best bang for your buck, kiln-dried firewood is the way to go.
+If you want the best bang for your buck, kiln-dried firewood is the way to go.

 Kiln-dried firewood also has many benefits.
 For example, you’ll never have to worry about pests, mold or lots of smoke in this wood.
-This is because the kiln-drying process kills mold, mildew, moss, bugs and pesticides, making for the most pristine wood you can get.
+The kiln-drying process purifies the logs, making for the most pristine wood you can get.
 The wood also produces very little smoke and creosote, which is healthier for you and the environment!

 3 Terms Related to Types of Firewood

-Let’s take a look at three firewood terms that are important for determining the best type of wood for you!
+Let’s look at three important firewood terms to determine the best type of wood for you!
 These terms include:

 - Hardwood